walkerlj0/Selenium_Course_Example_Code/content/chapters/multiple-windows.md

----
-title: "How To Work with Multiple Windows"
+# How To Work with Multiple Windows
-slug: "4-work-with-multiple-windows"
-number: 4
-publish_date: 2016-06-13
-tags:
-  - "windows"
-  - "multiple windows"
-  - "new window"
-level: 2
-category: "testing"
----

 ## The Problem